 The CWC is an interlocal agency comprised of the local jurisdictions in an adjacent to the Central Wasatch Mountains.
 The CWC is charged with implementing the Mountain Accord which addresses transportation, environmental, economic, and recreation challenges.
 In 2021, the Central Wasatch Commission released the "Pillars for Transportation Solutions in the Central Wasatch Mountains" document, which frames transportation solutions for the Central Wasatch Mountains.
 The "Pillars," or values, consider visitor use capacity, watershed protection, traffic demand management and parking strategies, a year-round transit service, and integration into the broader regional transportation network, as well as the overall and long-term goal of protection of critical areas in the Central Wasatch Mountains through federal legislation, the Central Wasatch National Conservation and Recreation Area Act (CWNCRA).
-Since the beginning of the LCCEIS process, the CWC has actively engaged in assessing the foundational documents and reports of the EIS process and successful solutions for transportation in the Central Wasatch Mountains.
-Throughout that process, each Commissioner has invested heavily in studying and reviewing objectives and options regarding the complex decisions surrounding solutions to the transportation and preservation challenges facing Little Cottonwood Canyon and the Central Wasatch Mountains.
+Since the beginning of the LCCEIS process, the CWC has actively engaged in assessing the foundational documents and reports of the EIS process, each Commissioner has invested heavily in studying and reviewing objectives and options regarding the complex decisions surrounding solutions to the transportation and preservation challenges facing Little Cottonwood Canyon and the Central Wasatch Mountains.